flimflam-austin/hugo-cms-test/content/quick_reads/20180828-a-new-nafta/index.md

-      One example of many potential changes: New “NAFTA” agreement reportedly requires **more** U.S. car parts made in America with more U.S. material (like steel) in exchange for the “no tax” benefit for companies.
+      One example of many potential changes: New “NAFTA” agreement reportedly requires**more** U.S. car parts made in America with more U.S. material (like steel) in exchange for the “no tax” benefit for companies.

       The Concern?
     _key: card-4-8102ceee-4857-43f3-be0c-372b7c664a85
   - order: 4
+    useCheckmark: false
     body: >-
       ## Cost To Consumer

-      > ‘The industry is hopeful that any changes to Nafta auto rules of origin continue to strike the right balance by **incentivizing production and investment in North America** while keeping new vehicles **affordable for more Americans**.’
+      > ‘The industry is hopeful that any changes to Nafta auto rules of origin continue to strike the right balance by**incentivizing production and investment in North America** while keeping new vehicles**affordable for more Americans**.’